Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 5. Click "Save Changes"

 ![Screenshot of the Render dashboard at the Settings tab, showing the detail of revealed Config vars.
 The SQLALCHEMY_DATABASE_URI variable is present](../assets/deployment/deployment_set-environment-var-render.png)

+Updating the app's environment variables will trigger our app to re-deploy.
+Re-deployment may take several minutes to complete.

 ## Verify